-However, other accuracies are required for measurement tasks.
-Within measurement technology, measurements are usually triggered by triggers.
+However, other accuracies are required for metrological tasks.
+In measurement technology, measurements are usually triggered with the help of triggers.
 As a rule, these triggers are signal changes (rising or falling edges, exceeding level values, etc.).
-These signals are transmitted via cable from the source to the encoder.
-Thus, the runtimes within the trigger cable are the decisive target value for the accuracy.
-If one assumes cable lengths of approx. 5 meters, which is rather generously dimensioned, one can assume a running time of 25 ns (running time of 5 ns per meter).
-Thus, the accuracy of metrological problems could be classified in this order of magnitude.
-However, with the introduction of 5G technologies in mobile radio, this order of magnitude has shifted significantly downwards in the field of measurement technology.
-For these technologies, accuracies in the subnano range would be desirable.
+These signals are transmitted via cable from the source to the measuring device.
+The transit time within the trigger cable is therefore the decisive target variable for accuracy.
+Assuming cable lengths of approx. 5 meters, which is rather generous, a runtime of 25 ns can be assumed (runtime of 5 ns per meter).
+The accuracy for measurement problems would therefore be in this order of magnitude.
+However, this order of magnitude has shifted significantly downwards in the field of measurement technology with the introduction of 5G technologies in mobile communications.
+Accuracies in the sub-nano range would be desirable for these technologies.

 The IEEE 1588 control algorithm